|Bee Candy Board Recipe

 1. Use 1 part water to 4 parts pure cane sugar.
 (Note: 1 cup of sugar weighs 8 ounces)

-4. Boil covered for 3 minutes without stirring.
-Make sure your pot is large enough that it will not boil over.
+3. Boil covered for 3 minutes without stirring.
+Make sure your pot is large enough that it will not boil over (12 quart or larger).

-5. Continue to boil until mixture reaches 240F.
-Do not go over this temperature since this will cause the mixture to caramelize and will be harmful to the bees.
+4. Continue to boil without stirring until mixture reaches 240°F. Do not go over this temperature since this will cause the mixture to caramelize and will be harmful to the bees.

-6. Remove from heat and allow to cool to 200F, then whip with whisk, wand or similar hand blender.
+4. Remove from heat and allow to cool to 200°F, then whip with whisk, wand or similar hand blender.

-7. Quickly pour into candy tray lined with paper towels, over wax paper on top of a bath towel.
+6. Quickly pour into candy tray lined with paper towels.
+You may want to cover your surface under the tray with wax paper or a bath towel.

-1. Uncover and continue to stir until mixture reaches 240ºF
+1. Uncover and continue to boil without stirring until mixture reaches 240ºF

 3. Whip until opaque and a sheen develops on the top, pour into tray lined with paper towels